arcusmaximus/TrRebootModTools/ROTTRMaterialParams.md

 ## Please note that this is for a pretty "advanced" level of modding.
 In most of the cases, you won't need to know any of this info.

+### Material parameters with a question mark (?) simply indicates that the functionality of the parameter hasn't been found (either yet, or ever).

 - **Lara boot laces (267149.tr10material in laracroft.drm)**